 This is an online form we'll ask you to complete once we receive your Certificate of Departure.
-You are bound to have suggestions and recommendations about the year abroad and this is your chance to give us some feedback on how we can improve.
+You are bound to have suggestions and recommendations about the year abroad and this is your chance to give us some feedback on how we can make improvements for future students.